felixlopz/hubrise-test-task/content/apps/uber-eats/en/connect-hubrise.md

 ## 1. Enable HubRise on Uber Eats

+---

+**IMPORTANT NOTE:** If you have a branded webstore on Uber Eats (URLs that begin with www.order.store), make sure you have read our [FAQ](/apps/uber-eats/faqs/connect-webstore) before proceeding.

+---

 As a first step, the HubRise integration must be enabled on your Uber Eats store.

 Contact us at [support@hubrise.com](mailto:support@hubrise.com) and include the following information: